wizdmio/wizdm/apps/wizdm/src/assets/docs/en/dialog.md

 public close(value: R): void;
 ```
 Closes the dialog passing along the output value.
-* `value`: The generic value returned by the dialog reference after closin the dialogg.
+* `value: R` - The generic value returned by the dialog reference after closin the dialogg.
 This same value is emitted by the `closedChange` event.

 ---
 ->